xsdk-project/MathPackagesTraining2020/_lessons/time_integrators/sundials/lesson.md

 ### Getting Help

-You can get help on all the command-line options to these applications with the `help=1` argument for any of these executables, e.g.
+You can get help on all the command-line options to these applications with the `help=1` argument for any of these executables, e.g.,

 ```
 ./HandsOn1.exe help=1